Hand it back like a man!

 Quick Summary

-Proper knife etiquette dictates that you must always fold the blade completely before returning a borrowed knife.
-This safety measure prevents accidental cuts and shows respect for the tool and its owner.
+Proper knife handling etiquette dictates that you must always close the blade completely before handing a folding knife to another person.
+This crucial safety step prevents accidental cuts and demonstrates respect for the recipient, a key principle taught at D'Boss Firearms.

 Chapters